Senger dominate first three years of high school

 Contact Coach Henschel

-Greg Henschel enters his second season as head women's soccer coach at the University of Wisconsin-Milwaukee in 2013.
+Greg Henschel enters his third season as head women's soccer coach at the University of Wisconsin-Milwaukee in 2014.

-Henschel was named the head coach at Milwaukee in 2012 and maintained the program's tradition of excellence in his first season.
-Under his guidance, the Panthers won a 13th-straight league regular season title, a fifth-straight league tournament crown and continued a school record run of NCAA Tournament appearances (five).
+In just two years at the helm, Henschel has continued the program's outstanding run of excellence.
+Under his guidance, the Panthers won a 14th-straight league regular season title, a sixth-straight league tournament crown and continued a school record run of NCAA Tournament appearances (six).
+He was also named the Horizon League Coach of the Year in his first year on the job.

 Henschel came to Milwaukee from UW-Whitewater, where he led both the men's and women's programs to Wisconsin Intercollegiate Athletic Conference titles and NCAA Tournament berths in 2011.